Ian Goodenough: Political positions

-Goodenough is a member of the National Right faction of the Liberal Party.
+During the Morrison government, Goodenough was a member of the National Right faction of the Liberal Party.

 In 2018, Goodenough supported Peter Dutton's call to treat white South African farmers, who are sometimes targets of attacks, as refugees.

 Goodenough is an opponent of same-sex marriage.
 In 2016, he wrote an article for Yahoo!, which was also published in The West Australian newspaper, entitled, "The complexities of gay marriage are too risky", in which he claimed that legalising same-sex marriage would create, "an enormous cost to society in terms of dealing with social dysfunction, psychological and mental health issues", implying that children raised by same-sex couples would suffer mental illness.
 Notably, such claims have been thoroughly disputed by the Australian Psychological Society.
-Additionally, Goodenough described homosexuality as a "complex alternative lifestyle".
+Additionally, Goodenough also mentioned civil unions, which were already legal, implying that legalising same-sex marriage was redundant, saying: "The proponents of same-sex marriage are yet to provide a compelling argument as to why civil unions are inadequate in protecting their legal rights."
 In Parliament, Labor member Terri Butler responded to Goodenough's comments, stating, "I do think we may have found an explanation for [Goodenough's] bachelor status, given his description of marriage being not romantic, but a social construct important for progeny.
 If I was to counsel the member for Moore in his quest for love, I would say, maybe don’t roll that one out on the first date."
 Goodenough's voting record also indicates that he believes civil celebrants should be allowed to refuse to marry same-sex couples.
-Goodenough falsely claimed that Anglicare would face federal funding cuts if same-sex marriage was legalised - a claim that was dismissed by Anglicare WA's chief executive officer, Ian Carter.
+Goodenough falsely claimed that Anglicare would face federal funding cuts if same-sex marriage was legalised – a claim that was dismissed by Anglicare WA's chief executive officer, Ian Carter.
 Goodenough's electorate of Moore voted 68% in favour of same-sex marriage during the Australian Marriage Law Postal Survey.

 In October 2017, it was reported in The West Australian that a Year 12 student from Duncraig Senior High School, Grace Gouldstone, had refused to accept an award sponsored by Goodenough due to his beliefs over same-sex marriage.
 She wrote, "I feel strongly that the sponsor of the award... does not support the values of that particular award and does not reflect the values of our school as a positive and inclusive environment...
 As such, I reject his award."
 The event received significant national media coverage, including on The Project.